Nicole Sartini-Cprek, M.Ed., LPCC, NCC

 Making the decision to begin or continue in therapy can feel like a vulnerable and challenging process for a person and entire family.
 Vanessa is committed to creating a safe space and being an ally and advocate with you as we explore your individual strengths and in working towards a more helpful, balanced, and rewarding present and future.
 Using her professional and personal experience and knowledge, Vanessa specializes in the treatment of Mood Dysregulation (i.e., Depression, Anxiety, and Explosive Anger), PTSD and other Trauma Reactions, Prolonged Bereavement and Grief Processing, Relationship and Communication Issues, Transition in Life issues, Eating Disorders, Body Dysmorphia, and Self-Esteem issues.
 Vanessa uses person-centered and evidenced-based interventions and techniques in her practice, such as Dialectical Behavioral Therapy, Trauma-Focused Cognitive Behavioral Therapy, Strategic and Structural Family Therapy, Rational Emotional Behavioral Therapy, Play Therapy (e.g., Sandtray, Puppet Therapy), Parent-Child Interactive Therapy, Progressive Muscle Relaxation techniques, and Expressive Therapy techniques (e.g., movement, art, music, and meditation) to assist individuals and families in moving towards their personal goals.

-*******This therapist works with adults and children 6+ and has morning and evening availability.***********
+*******This therapist works with adults and children 6+.***********

 Contact Vanessa at email@example.com